 SPAW - Specially Protected Areas and Wildlife

 The Protocol Concerning Specially Protected Areas and Wildlife (SPAW Protocol) was adopted in 1990, and entered into force in 2000.
-The SPAW Protocol seeks to "Take the necessary measures to protect, preserve and manage in a sustainable way … a) areas that require protection to safeguard their special value, and b) threatened or endangered species of flora and fauna”.
+The SPAW Protocol seeks to "Take the necessary measures to protect, preserve and manage in a sustainable way;

-The objectives of the SPAW Programme are to assist Governments in meeting the provisions of the Protocol and to:
+The objectives of the SPAW Sub-Programme are to assist Governments in meeting the provisions of the Protocol and to:

 - Significantly increase the number, and improve the management of, national protected areas in the Wider Caribbean Region (WCR), including support to national and regional conservation management strategies and plans.

 - Support the conservation of threatened and endangered species and sustainable use of natural resources to prevent them from becoming threatened or endangered;

 - Develop strong regional capability for the co-ordination of information exchange, training and assistance, in support of national biodiversity conservation efforts; Coordinate activities, and develop synergies, with the Secretariat of the Convention on Biological Diversity (CBD), as well as other biodiversity-related treaties and initiatives, such as the Convention on International Trade in Endangered Species of Wild Fauna and Flora(CITES), the Convention on Wetlands/Ramsar Convention, the Convention on the Conservation of Migratory Species of Wild Animals (CMS)/Bonn Convention, the Western Hemisphere Conventions, the Interamerican Convention for the Conservation of Sea Turtles (IAC), the International Coral Reef Initiative (ICRI) and the Western Hemisphere Migratory Species Initiative (WHMSI).